Electronics 101

 From bare boards to functional electronics: PCBA and packaging

-The critical distinction lies not between PWB and PCB, but between bare boards (PWB/PCB) and assembled boards (PCBAs).
-While PWBs and PCBs serve as the foundation of electronic circuits, they remain non-functional until components are mounted onto them.
+The key difference lies not between PWB and PCB, but between bare boards (PWB/PCB) and assembled boards (PCBAs).
+While PWBs and PCBs serve as the foundation of electronic circuits, they remain non-functional until there are electrical components soldered onto them.

-For example, the motherboard in a smartphone begins as a multilayer PCB substrate.
-During PCB assembly, surface mount technology (SMT) streamlines placement of tiny micro-components such as resistors, capacitors, and integrated circuits (ICs) onto the board.
-Reflow soldering then secures these components, bringing the PCB to life as a functional electronic system.
+For example, the motherboard in a smartphone begins as a multilayer PCB substrate material.
+During PCB assembly, surface mount technology (SMT) streamlines the placement of tiny micro-components such as resistors, capacitors, and integrated circuits (ICs) onto the board’s surface.
+Reflow soldering then secures these essential components, bringing the PCB to life as a functional electronic system.

-A decimal counter PCB assembly being reflowed on V-One
+A decimal counter printed circuit board assembly being reflowed on V-One

-A decimal counter PCB assembly being reflowed on V-One
+A decimal counter printed circuit board assembly being reflowed on V-One

-The journey from simple PWBs to highly integrated PCBs and advanced packaging reflects how electronics have evolved from basic interconnections to intelligent, high-density systems that power the intelligent era.
+The journey from simple PWBs to highly integrated PCBs and advanced packaging reflects how electronics have evolved from basic electrical connections to intelligent, high-density systems that power the intelligent era.

 As electronics demand greater customization, miniaturization, and sustainability, additive manufacturing is redefining PCB fabrication.
 One such technology is direct Ink writing (DIW).
 Unlike traditional subtractive etching, DIW deposits conductive ink, dielectric ink, or other functional inks and pastes directly onto PCB substrates.
 This method significantly reduces material waste and enables rapid prototyping of complex geometries, such as stretchable surfaces for wearable devices.

 Even PCBA is evolving through additive techniques.
-Traditional PCBA relies on stencil printing, where a metal stencil is used to apply solder paste onto PCB pads before components are placed and reflow soldered.
-As such, it has several limitations, including the need for custom stencils for each PCB design, difficulty in handling fine-pitch components, and inefficiencies in prototyping or low-volume runs.
+Traditional PCBA relies on stencil printing, where a metal stencil is used to apply solder paste onto PCB pads before placing and connecting electronic components via reflow soldering.
+As such, it has several limitations, including the need for custom stencils for each printed board design, difficulty in handling fine-pitch components, and inefficiencies in prototyping or low-volume runs.
 DIW platforms such as Voltera’s V-One PCB printer and NOVA materials dispensing system can directly print solder paste onto PCB substrates, reducing the need for traditional stencils.

 NOVA dispensing solder paste exactly where needed